sugonamu/balinchill/README.md

 The website helps travelers by providing detailed property descriptions, user reviews, and an easy-to-navigate booking process, allowing them to plan their trips effortlessly.
 For hosts, the platform offers a streamlined way to manage bookings, promote their accommodations, and engage directly with guests, leading to increased opportunities for income and visibility.

-##**List of modules implemented and division of work among group members**
+## **List of modules implemented and division of work among group members**
-* Hotel management module ( can be accessed by host), Host can make a new listing, see which of their listing are booked
+* Hotel management module ( can be accessed by host), Host can make a new listing, see which of their listing are booked (William)
-* Booking module (can be accessed by customer), here customer can see all the listing, sort, search, and filter by categories
+* Booking module (can be accessed by customer), here customer can see all the listing, sort, search, and filter by categories (Brian)
-* Payment module (accesed by customer) this is where customer can do their payment
+* Payment module (accesed by customer) this is where customer can do their payment (Damar)
-* Rating module (accesed by customer) this is where customer can rate hotels
+* Rating module (accesed by customer) this is where customer can rate hotels (Zakiy)
-* Authentication module ( this is where login, register and stuff)
+* Authentication module ( this is where login, register and stuff) (Nala)
 * User profile module ( accesed by customer) this is where user can customize their profile.
+(Izzy)

 ## **User roles and their descriptions**